rafid29mehda/Knowledge-Distillation/README.md

 5. **Join Communities**:
    - Engage in forums like Reddit’s r/MachineLearning or X posts tagged with #MachineLearning.
-   - Share your projects and ask for feedback.
+   - Share the projects and ask for feedback.

 ---